qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

   :file:`LOCATION} and projection and haven't memorized the EPSG ID, click on the
   |mIconProjectionEnabled| :guilabel:`projector` icon in the lower right-hand
-  corner of the status bar (see Section \ref{label_projstart})).
+  corner of the status bar (see section :ref:`label_projstart`)).
   #.
-Click \button{Find} to select the projection
+Click :guilabel:`Find` to select the projection.
   #.
-Click \button{Next}
+Click :guilabel:`Next`
   #.
-To define the default region, we have to enter the :file:`LOCATION}
+To define the default region, we have to enter the :file:`LOCATION`
   bounds in north, south, east, and west direction.
-Here we simply click on the button \button{Set current QGIS extent}, to apply the extend of the loaded layer :file:`alaska.shp} as the GRASS default region extend.
+Here we simply click on the button :guilabel:`Set current QGIS extent`, to apply the extend of the loaded layer :file:`alaska.shp` as the GRASS default region extend.
   #.
-Click \button{Next}
+Click :guilabel:`Next`
   #.
-We also need to define a :file:`MAPSET} within our new
+We also need to define a :file:`MAPSET` within our new
-  :file:`LOCATION}.
+  :file:`LOCATION`.
 You can name it whatever you like - we used demo.
   [#]_, GRASS automatically
-  creates a special :file:`MAPSET} called :file:`PERMANENT} designed to store the core data for the project, its default spatial extend and coordinate system definitions (Neteler \& Mitasova 2008 [neteler_mitasova08]_).}
+  creates a special :file:`MAPSET` called :file:`PERMANENT` designed to store the core data for the project, its default spatial extend and coordinate system definitions (Neteler \& Mitasova 2008 [neteler_mitasova08]_).}
   #.
 Check out the summary to make sure it's correct and click
   \button{Finish}
   #.
-The new :file:`LOCATION alaska} and two :file:`MAPSETs demo}
+The new :file:`LOCATION alaska` and two :file:`MAPSETs demo`
-  and :file:`PERMANENT} are created.
-The currently opened working set is :file:`MAPSET demo}, as you defined.
+  and :file:`PERMANENT` are created.
+The currently opened working set is :file:`MAPSET demo`, as you defined.
   #.
 Notice that some of the tools in the GRASS toolbar that were
   disabled are now enabled.

-If that seemed like a lot of steps, it's really not all that bad and a very quick way to create a :file:`LOCATION}.
-The :file:`LOCATION alaska} is now ready for data import (see Section \ref{sec:import_loc_data}).
+If that seemed like a lot of steps, it's really not all that bad and a very quick way to create a :file:`LOCATION`.
+The :file:`LOCATION alaska` is now ready for data import (see section :ref:`sec_import_loc_data`).
-You can also use the already existing vector and raster data in the sample GRASS :file:`LOCATION alaska} included in the QGIS alaska dataset
+You can also use the already existing vector and raster data in the sample GRASS :file:`LOCATION alaska` included in the QGIS alaska dataset
-\ref{label_sampledata} and move on to Section \ref{label_vectmodel}.
+:ref:`label_sampledata` and move on to Section :ref:`label_vectmodel`.

+.. _sec_add_mapset:

 Adding a new MAPSET
 --------------------